Providing the skills, confidence and inspiration to make a difference!

 Our goals are to provide:

-- Organizations with cost-effective and high-quality services.
+- Organizations with high-quality services that further their missions.

 We develop our projects cooperatively with community partners.
 Depending on partners’ needs, projects can address environmental education and outreach, natural resource management, habitat restoration, species conservation, environmental monitoring, sustainable business practices, ecotourism, recreation management, environmental justice, and other topics.